Jason McCartney (footballer): Return to AFL football

 In 2020, in an official YouTube video, the AFL ranked McCartney's comeback as the most memorable AFL moment at Docklands Stadium in its 20-year history, ahead of the likes of Hawthorn's Lance Franklin completing his 2008 100-goal season against Carlton, and Essendon's James Hird's famous final-quarter heroics against the West Coast Eagles in 2004.

 Post-retirement

 As of 2003, the Jason McCartney Medal has been awarded to the player judged most courageous on field in games between Collingwood and North Melbourne.

 Following his retirement, McCartney wrote After Bali, which recounted his ordeal.
 He is also a prominent motivational speaker on the public-speaking circuit around Australia.
 He was an assistant coach at the Calder Cannons in the TAC Cup in 2009 and joined Fremantle as a development coach for the 2011 season.

 He then moved back to Melbourne to be the Western Bulldogs' list manager at the end of 2011, where his stay included their 2016 premiership win.
-He left this role after the 2017 season and moved to Sydney to be the GWS Giants list manager.
+He left this role after the 2017 season and moved to Sydney to be the GWS Giants GM/ Head of Football.

+In September 2024, McCartney was responsible for GWS receiving a $20000 fine for intentionally coming into contact with Swans player Tom Papley during the First Qualifying Final of the AFL finals series.
+This occurred shortly after an onfield stoush between both sides triggered by wrestling between Papley and Giants' captain Toby Greene at the end of the second quarter.
+It was the second time McCartney was fined for inappropriate behaviour during a match, having been sanctioned a further $20K in 2021 for abusing an umpire.